Updated: 9/6/14. Skin Fact: All blemishes are not equal. Learn the differences and treat them accordingly.

 Milia Hard, white, raised bumps that feel like a little ball under the skin; most commonly found around the eyes and the apples of the cheeks, but can appear elsewhere.

 What you can do: All the acne spot treatments in the world will never get rid of these.
-They may be caused from heavy pore-clogging oils like Mineral Oil and Petrolatum, but for many people, they are genetic or caused from smoking.
+They may be caused by heavy pore-clogging oils like Mineral Oil and Petrolatum, but for many people, they are genetic or caused by smoking.
 The only way to remove these is to get them manually extracted by an esthetician or dermatologist.
 If you try to do it yourself, you’ll probably end up scarring yourself so it’s best to put your skin in the hands of a trusted professional.
 Once you get them removed, regular exfoliation is really essential to keep them from coming back—or at least as quickly.
 AHA Smoothing Serum 17% works extremely well to keep the skin exfoliated so milia doesn’t form underneath dry skin cells.
 It’s also important to use gentle, low-foaming cleansing gels to deep clean without drying out the skin.
 See my recommendations for non-drying, sulfate-free cleansers.

 Cysts Hard, painful bumps that develop deep within the skin and can linger for weeks.